Marc McKinlay, 38, assaulted Donald Maguire, 58, at Haymarket station on February 20, 2020.

 "There was some punches after that.
 I helped to separate them.
 I said something along the lines of, 'That's enough'; and I pulled the man with the plastic bag off the son.

 "He then went downstairs and got on a train - it was the same train that I got on.
 Two officers then came on and took him off it."

 Personal assistant Katie McCulloch, 40, witnessed the incident involving Mr Maguire and his son.

 She told Mr McLean: "I remember feeling quite frightened.
 He was carrying some beers.
 I thought he was drunk.
 He was swearing.
 He was saying, 'Oh for f**k's sake, he's a f*****g a******e'.

 "I backed away as he swayed onto the platform."

-She added: “I remember him pointing back towards his beers.
-He seemed to be more concerned about his beers than what happening on the stairs.”
+She said: "I remember him pointing back towards his beers.
+He seemed to be more concerned about his beers than what happening on the stairs."